 In early 2000, the Planning Department launched the Better Neighborhoods planning process.
 In the Market and Octavia plan area, the department conducted a series of neighborhood meetings, walking tours of the neighborhood and bus tours to neighborhoods outside of the plan area.
 The idea was to understand which characteristics made the neighborhood special, and what people liked about the neighborhood and what they wanted to improve.
 The purpose of the walking and bus tours was also educational — to help people learn how to "read" a neighborhood, to be able to make sense of what was working well and what was breaking down.
 Some of the neighborhood groups, such as the Hayes Valley Neighborhood Association, also organized their own planning forums on planning topics that dovetailed with the Market and Octavia planning process.
 Many of these concepts would be further refined in the Market and Octavia 2002 Draft Plan.

-While it carried out this initial planning work was being done, the Planning Department was also determining the scope of the Environmental Impact Report (EIR) for the plan area.
+While it carried out this initial planning work, the Planning Department was also determining the scope of the Environmental Impact Report (EIR) for the plan area.
 The question of what would be included in the EIR and what would not was a question that would have major impact on the timeframe of the Market and Octavia planning process.
 Under State law, the California Environmental Quality Act (CEQA - the state law which requires environmental review for most projects and plans) allows program EIR’s to accompany specific area plans.
 The hope with the Better Neighborhoods program was that the environmental impacts of all the development in the plan area would be analyzed up front in an EIR for the overall plan area (called a “program EIR”), and that any conforming project (buildings, transit improvements, etc.) would essentially be pre-approved.
 The idea was to fight over the shape of the plan, rather than individual projects, and to then do all the environmental review at one time rather than on individual projects.

 The Market and Octavia plan area occupies a unique place in the city and region.
 It sits at the nexus of city and regional transportation and is accessible from the entire Bay Area by BART and the regional freeway system.
 More than a dozen transit lines, including all of the city's core streetcar lines, cross the plan area to enter the downtown area.